 One of the major strengths of Tiled is that it allows setting custom properties on all of its basic data structures.
 This way it is possible to include many forms of custom information, which can later be used by your game or by the framework you’re using to integrate Tiled maps.

 Custom properties are displayed in the Properties view.
 This view is context-sensitive, usually displaying the properties of the last selected object.
-For tiles in a tileset or objects on an object layer, it also supports multi-selection.
+It also supports multi-selection, for changing the properties of many objects at once.

 The property type is used to choose a custom editor in the Properties view.
 Choosing a number or boolean type also avoids that the value will get quoted in JSON and Lua exports.